 2. Consultation Meeting

-Prior to the meeting, a Fund & Grow representative had pulled my credit and said it looked like something fishy had come up, related to a paid medical bill that was showing on my credit report as “Unpaid”.
+Before the meeting, a Fund & Grow representative had pulled my credit and said it looked like something fishy had come up related to a paid medical bill that was showing on my credit report as “Unpaid.”

 During the consultation, we determined it was best for our situation to use a “mixed” application approach, which means we applied for both business and personal credit cards.

-3. Complete Application, Sign Power of Attorney and Upload Requested Documentation
+3. Complete the Application, Sign Power of Attorney, and Upload the Requested Documentation

-After the consultation, they sent us a few emails requesting certain items to be uploaded and an application to be filled out via their online portal.
+After the consultation, they sent us a few emails requesting that certain items be uploaded and an application be filled out via their online portal.

-The application asked some basic financial questions and then their system prompted us to upload the signed copy of the Power of Attorney so they could function as “us” legally, both with the applications and with the negotiations.
-Fund and Grow functioning as “You” is 100% ethical, just as long as you agree to give them power of attorney.
+The application asked some basic financial questions, and their system prompted us to upload the signed copy of the Power of Attorney so they could legally function as “us” with the applications and negotiations.
+Fund and Grow functioning as “You” is 100% ethical as long as you agree to give them power of attorney.

-They take handling the communication with the banks so seriously that they discouraged us from answering ANY calls or responding to ANY emails that came in from the banks.
+They take their communication with the banks so seriously that they discouraged us from answering ANY calls or responding to ANY emails from the banks.

 The list of items they requested of my wife and I were as follows: